nyteshade/ne-basic-extensions/README.md

 is returned if the string tag for this instance is queried

 Returns **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the name of the class

-### Iterable

-The Iterable class is designed to provide a convenient way to create synchronous iterable objects.
-It can be initialized with either an array or individual elements.
-This class implements the iterable protocol, allowing instances to be used with `for...of` loops and other standard JavaScript iteration mechanisms.

-#### Parameters

-*   `elementsOrFirstElement` **([Iterable](#iterable) | any)** An iterable object or the first element.
-*   `moreElements` **...any** Additional elements if the first argument is not an iterable.

-#### iterator

-Implements the iterable protocol.
-When an instance of Iterable is used in a `for...of` loop or spread syntax, this generator function is invoked to yield the elements one by one in a synchronous manner.

-Returns **Generator** A generator that yields each element of the iterable.

-#### asArray

-Provides access to the elements as a standard array.
-Useful for scenarios where array methods and behaviors are needed.

-Returns **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)** An array containing all the elements of the iterable.

-#### toStringTag

-Ensures that the constructor of this object instance's name is returned if the string tag for this instance is queried

-Returns **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the name of the class

-#### isIterable

-Checks if a given value is an iterable.
-This method determines if the provided value has a `Symbol.iterator` property that is a generator function.
-It's a precise way to identify if the value conforms to the iterable protocol using a generator function.

-Note: This method specifically checks for generator functions.
-Some iterables might use regular functions that return an iterator, which this method won't identify.

-##### Parameters

-*   `value` **any** The value to be checked for iterability.

-Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Returns true if the value is an iterable implemented using a generator function, false otherwise.

-### Iterator

-Being able to create a compliant `Iterator` around any type of iterable object.
-This can be wrapped around any type of object that has a `[Symbol.iterator]` property assigned to a generator function.

-#### Parameters

-*   `iterable` **[object](#object)** any object that has a `[Symbol.iterator]`
-    property assigned to a generator function.
-*   `mapEach` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** when provided `mapEach` is a callback that takes an entry as input and receives one as output.

-#### asArray

-Returns a new `Array` derived from the iterable this object wraps.

-Returns **[array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)** a new `Array` generated from the wrapped iterable.
-The method is generated from `Array.from()`

-#### iterable

-Returns the actual iterable object passed to the constructor that created this instance.

-Returns **[object](#object)** the object containing the `[Symbol.iterator]`

-#### next

-The function retrieves the next value in the iterator.
-If the the iterator has run its course, `reset()` can be invoked to reset the pointer to the beginning of the iteration.

-Returns **any** the next value

-#### reset

-Resets the iterator to the beginning allowing it to be iterated over again.

-#### iterator

-The existence of this symbol on the object instances, indicates that it can be used in `for(.. of ..)` loops and its values can be extracted from calls to `Array.from()`

-Returns **[Iterator](#iterator)** this is returned since this object is already conforming to the expected JavaScript Iterator interface

-#### toStringTag

-Ensures that the constructor of this object instance's name is returned if the string tag for this instance is queried

-Returns **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the name of the class

-### mapEach

-A private function that when provided has the following signature:
-`function mapEach(entry) -> entry`.
-This allows any changes to be made to each element, conditionally and programmatically, as needed before they are returned to the called code.

 ## Contributing